Hoxton railway station

-Hoxton is a station on the East London line in the London Borough of Hackney, Greater London.
-It is on the Kingsland Viaduct and served by London Overground.
-The station entrance is on Geffrye Street near Dunloe Street and Cremer Street, behind the Museum of the Home.
+Hoxton is a station on the Windrush line of the London Overground, located in the London Borough of Hackney in East London.
+It is on the Kingsland Viaduct, with the station entrance situated on Geffrye Street near Dunloe Street and Cremer Street, behind the Museum of the Home.

-The station was officially opened on 27 April 2010, initially with week-day services running between Dalston Junction and New Cross or New Cross Gate.
+The station was officially opened on 27 April 2010 as part of the East London line extension project, initially with week-day services running between Dalston Junction and New Cross or New Cross Gate.
 On 23 May 2010 services were extended from New Cross Gate to West Croydon or Crystal Palace.